 About 1 in 5 people gets canker sores regularly.
 They’re more common in women, possibly because of hormonal differences.
 They may also run in families.

 Cold sores, also called fever blisters or herpes simplex type 1, are groups of painful, fluid-filled blisters.
 Unlike canker sores, a virus causes cold sores, and they’re highly contagious.
 Also, cold sores typically appear outside your mouth -- usually under your nose, around your lips, or under your chin -- but canker sores show up inside your mouth.

 You may have a canker sore if you have:

-- A painful sore or sores inside your mouth -- on the tongue, on the soft palate (the back portion of the roof of your mouth), or inside your cheeks
+- A painful sore or sores that appear alone or in clusters inside your mouth: on your tongue, at the base of the gums, on your soft palate (the back portion of the roof of your mouth), or inside your cheeks

 - Swollen lymph nodes

 Canker Sore Diagnosis

 Canker sores usually aren’t serious.
 Call your dentist if you have:

 - Unusually large sores